PBillingsby/create-permaweb-app/README.md

 | [Bundlr](https://bundlr.network/) | Scaling data layer for Arweave |

 ## Deploy to Arweave
+A funded Arweave wallet is a requirement to deploying applications using `create-permaweb-app`.

+Drag and drop the `wallet.json` into the projects root directory.
+Ensure it is named `wallet.json` and detected by the `.gitignore` file.

+** IMPORTANT - KEEP YOUR KEYS SAFE.
+DO NOT PUSH wallet.json TO GITHUB **
 <b>fundBundlr</b>
 Funds the Bundlr node using the specified wallet and amount in AR.
 ```